 Two-ingredient edible foam as a taste-safe sensory play idea filler to substitute shaving foam, Aquafaba frog pond is perfect for toddlers and preschoolers to explore Amphibians hands-on | Video Tutorial Included.

-Who knew a can of chickpeas could hold the key to endless sensory fun?
-Fill up your sensory bin with aquafaba and let your little ones explore the heavenly foamy texture!
+Who knew a can of chickpeas could hold the key to endless sensory fun in addition to being a fun taste safe sensory filler?
+Fill up your sensory bins with aquafaba (aka chickpea foam) and let your little ones explore the heavenly foamy texture, which is so much fun for younger kids!
 Did you know that when you drain chickpea water from a can, you get Aquafaba?
 It whips up into the most fantastic foam!
 Besides, it makes a perfect baby-friendly sensory play experience and a fantastic taste-safe alternative to bubble soap foam.
 So, grab some chickpeas, and let’s whip Aquafaba to make a taste-safe sensory foam frog-pond.

 Aquafaba in Sensory Play